-Here’s How to Make Money Off the Leaves Changing Color in Your Backyard
+Here’s How to Cash in on the Leaves Changing Color in Your Backyard

 Some of the links in this post are from our sponsors.
 We’re letting you know because it’s what Honest Abe would do.
 After all, he is on our favorite coin.